 The University adopts a very prudent approach to the investment of surplus funds.
-To protect capital sums invested, the University makes full use of reports compiled by leading Credit Rating Agencies and only institutions carrying short-term ratings of A1 (Standard & Poors) and F1 (Fitch IBCA) are considered sufficiently secure.
-In order to ensure adequate liquidity, deposits are spread over a range of maturity periods from immediate access to twelve months.
+To protect capital sums invested, the University makes full use of reports compiled by leading Credit Rating Agencies and only institutions carrying at least short-term ratings of A1 (Standard & Poors) and F1 (Fitch IBCA) are considered sufficiently secure.
+In order to ensure adequate liquidity, deposits are spread over a range of maturity periods.